claytonwramsey/www/content/blog/effect-polymorphism.md

 writes uninformed article about experimental programming language features.
 More at 11.

-I\'ve encountered lots of pain points when dependency-inverting things, especially when working with combinators.
-Most recently, I\'ve been thinking about how I might expose Python bindings for a [half-baked motion planning library](https://github.com/claytonwramsey/rumple) I\'m building.
+I've encountered lots of pain points when dependency-inverting things, especially when working with combinators.
+Most recently, I've been thinking about how I might expose Python bindings for a [half-baked motion planning library](https://github.com/claytonwramsey/rumple) I'm building.
 The chief problem is that I want users to provide their own configuration spaces, samplers, robots, and collision checkers.
 If those are implemented in Python, they can throw an exception at any time, yielding an error in the corresponding PyO3 API.
-The problem is that all of my functions which might call into that behavior don\'t return an error - what am I to do?
+The problem is that all of my functions which might call into that behavior don't return an error - what am I to do?

-I\'m not the only one with this sort of problem!
+I'm not the only one with this sort of problem!
 [boats](https://without.boats/blog/the-problem-of-effects/) has been
 writing about this for nearly five years, and [handling iterators of results is still a pain](https://stackoverflow.com/questions/63798662).
-As the `async` story for Rust has improved, we\'ve seen similar results on the pain (or lack thereof) of [function coloring in Rust](https://morestina.net/blog/1686/rust-async-is-colored).
+As the `async` story for Rust has improved, we've seen similar results on the pain (or lack thereof) of [function coloring in Rust](https://morestina.net/blog/1686/rust-async-is-colored).
 In short, crossing control-flow boundaries in statically typed languages is painful and difficult.

-First off, a disclaimer: I am more interested in programming language theory than the average joe, but I\'m still not an expert.
-I\'ve only read a little bit on the topic of algebraic effects, so I may get some things wrong - I\'m a roboticist, not a category theorist.
+First off, a disclaimer: I am more interested in programming language theory than the average joe, but I'm still not an expert.
+I've only read a little bit on the topic of algebraic effects, so I may get some things wrong - I'm a roboticist, not a category theorist.
 The purpose of this article is not so much to propose a novel contribution as to draw attention to a common problem and an elegant solution.

 ## Dependency inversion

-For the sake of this post, I\'ll refer to <dfn>dependency inversion</dfn>
+For the sake of this post, I'll refer to <dfn>dependency inversion</dfn>
 as the practice of taking a subroutine in a procedure and taking it out as an argument.
 For example, consider the following Rust code: